Statistics on providers of ECE, including tables on the number and types of ECE services, and information on waiting times.

 There are different kinds of ECE services offering education and care to children from birth to school age.
 These services can either be 'teacher-led', 'whānau-led', or 'parent-led'.
 All ECE services must be licenced or certified by the Ministry of Education.

-Teacher-led services need to have at least 50% of teaching staff who are qualified and certified as ECE teachers.
+Teacher-led services need to have at least 50% of required teaching staff who are qualified and certified as ECE teachers.
 Teacher-led services include kindergartens, education and care services, home-based education and care, and Te Kura (the Correspondence School).

 'Whānau-led' or 'Parent-led' means that whānau, parents and caregivers are involved in educating and caring for their children.
 Te Kōhanga Reo are whānau-led services offering a Māori environment for tamariki and their whānau.
 Parent-led services includes Playcentres and Playgroups.